Morel River

-It flows southeast for 29 km, then southwest for 35 km, up to the confluence with river Dhund, and then southeast for 83 km in Jaipur, Dausa and Sawai Madhopur Districts, before joining Banas river near Hadoli of Sawai Madhopur District.
-Major part of Morel river flows in District Dausa and Sawai Madhopur of state Rajasthan.
+It flows southeast for 29 km, then southwest for 35 km, up to its confluence with the river Dhund, and then southeast for 83 km in Jaipur, Dausa and Sawai Madhopur Districts, before joining Banas river near Hadoli of Sawai Madhopur District.
+Major part of Morel river flows in District Dausa and Sawai Madhopur of Rajasthan.
 Dausa, Lawan and Lalsot tehsils are the tehsil areas of Dausa District which contribute as major part of its water catchment area and flow route.